“Rome was not built in a day,”

 The human body has a clock of its own and functions best if it knows what to expect in advance.
 In other words, we are creatures of habit and habit makes certain tasks easier.
 Now you need to make preparation, recall and presentation a habit for your brain.
-A habit so ingrained that it becomes second nature to it.
+A habit is so ingrained that it becomes second nature to it.

 Here comes the importance of a daily Timetable.
-Sticking to a daily timetable will prepare your body and brain for a sustained preparation for the UPSC exams.
+Sticking to a daily timetable will prepare your body and brain for sustained preparation for the UPSC exams.
 Additionally, with time built in for revision and mock tests, you will also be building your brain capacity for recall and presentation.

 So let’s take a look at why we need to have a Daily Timetable along with a study plan, in more detail.